danbev/learning-nodejs/notes/snapshot.md

   int position_;
 };
 ```
-So we will get the next byte from the snapshot and then call ReadSingleBytecodeData
+So we will get the next byte from the snapshot and then call
+`ReadSingleBytecodeData`:
 ```c++
 template <typename TSlot>
 TSlot Deserializer::ReadSingleBytecodeData(byte data, TSlot current,